venkatesh73/fullstack-test/README.md

 For the MarketCap, you can use Yahoo Api or anyother you prefer.

+*bonus*:
-*bonus*: React ui to display the results
+- React UI to display the results

-*extra bonus*: unit tests and documentation
+- Unit Tests
+- Documentation

 -----